fergal92/pp5-ecommerce/README.md

 # Doggo Down Under

 Doggo Down under is a website selling dog products in Australia.
-It allwos users to purchase a wide range of dog products.
+It allows users to purchase a wide range of dog products.
 Users can search for products via name, category and product description, users can filter based on price and rating.
-User experience and mobile development is at the heart of Doggo Down Under and users who want to purcahse dog products will have a great experience using this website.
+User experience and mobile development is at the heart of Doggo Down Under and users who want to purchase dog products will have a great experience using this website.

 ![Doggo Down Under](static/images/readme/responsive-doggo-down-under.png)